 NOTE: If the NF Service Consumer sends the NF Service Producer information (i.e. NF Service Producer type and Instance ID) along with the service request in Step 4, then DCCF does not determine the NF Service Producer, but requests an access token from the NRF using the NF Producer details sent by the NF Service Consumer (as described in Step 7.)

-7. The DCCF sends a Nnrf_AccessToken_Get request to NRF including the information to identify the target NF (NF Service Producer), the source NF (DCCF, NF Service Consumer e.g. NWDAF) and the CCA_NWDAF provided by the NF Service Consumer.
+7. The DCCF sends a Nnrf_AccessToken_Get request to NRF including the information to identify the target NF (NF Service Producer), the source NF (NF Service Consumer e.g. NWDAF), the NF Instance ID of DCCF and the CCA_NWDAF provided by the NF Service Consumer.

+NOTE: The NF Instance ID of DCCF is included in a different IE than source NF so that Rel-16 NRF will ignore the new IE.

 8. The NRF shall check whether the DCCF and the NF Service Consumer (e.g. NWDAF) are allowed to access the service provided by the identified NF Service Producers.
-The NRF also verifies if the NF Service Consumer has authorized the DCCF to request an access token on its behalf by verifying the audience included in its CCA.
+NRF authenticates both DCCF and NWDAF based on one of the SBA methods described in clause 13.3.1.2.
+DCCF may include an additional CCA for authentication.

+NOTE: Rel-16 or earlier NRF takes CCA to authenticate NF Service Consumer if available (i.e., authentication is not based on TLS).

+NOTE: In the case the NRF is from Rel-16 or earlier, after the NRF receives Nnrf_AccessToken_Get request, the NRF validates whether the NF Service Consumer (e.g., NWDAF) is authorized to receive the requested service from the NF Service Producer.
+The NRF from Rel-16 or earlier does not validate whether the DCCF is authorized to receive the requested service.

-9. The NRF after successful verification then generates and provides an access token to the DCCF as described in the clause 13.4.1.1.2, with additional access token claim.s, such that the subject of the access token claims maps to DCCF and NF Service Consumer (e.g. NWDAF).
+9. The NRF after successful verification then generates and provides an access token to the DCCF as described in the clause 13.4.1.1.2, with NF Service Consumer Instance (subject), and an additional access token claim containing the identity of DCCF, in order to authorize both NF Service Consumer (i.e. NWDAF) and DCCF to consume the services of NF Service Producer.

-Editorial Note: Whether a single access token is required and the compatibility with Rel 15,16, NRF and NF Service Producer is FFS.
+NOTE: In the case the NRF is from Rel-16 or earlier, the NRF generates an OAuth2.0 access token with “subject” claim mapped to the NF Service Consumer (e.g., NWDAF) and no additional claim for the DCCF identity is added.

 10. The DCCF requests service from the NF Service Producer.
-The request also consists of CCA_NWDAF, so that the NF Service Producer(s) authenticates the NF Service Consumer (e.g. NWDAF) and also implicitly verify that the NF service consumer has authorized DCCF to access services on its behalf.
+The request also consists of CCA_NWDAF, so that the NF Service Producer(s) authenticates the NF Service Consumer (e.g. NWDAF).

-Editorial Note: Whether having two CCA is required and if needed how to solve transferring two CCAs (when applicable) is FFS.

-11. The NF Service Producer(s) authenticate the NF Service Consumer and verify the access token as specified in the Clause 13.4.1.1.2 NF Service Producer(s) execute the service after successful verification.
+11. The NF Service Producer(s) authenticate the NF Service Consumer and verify the access token as specified in the Clause 13.4.1.1.2 and ensures that the DCCF identity is included as an access token additional claim.
+If the DCCF identity is not included in the access token additional claims, e.g., NRF is Release 16 or prior, the NF Service Producer shall authorize the DCCF locally.
+After authentication and authorization is successful, the NF Service Producer(s) execute the service after successful verification.
+DCCF may include an additional CCA for authentication.

+NOTE: Rel-16 or earlier NF Service Producer takes CCA to authenticate NF Service Consumer if available (i.e., authentication is not based on TLS).

 12. The NF Service Producer(s) shall provide requested data to the DCCF.